merkle-open/generator-nitro/readme.md

 Nitro is a Node.js application for simple and complex frontend development with a tiny footprint.
 It provides a proven but flexible structure to develop your frontend code, even in a large team.

-The codebase is split up in different packages, organized in a monorepo.
+The codebase is split up in different packages, organized in this monorepo.
-Besides the main functionality including a yeoman generator, this monorepo includes also example projects
+Besides the main functionality including a yeoman generator, this repo includes also example projects.

 * `packages/generator-nitro` (yeoman generator)
 * `packages/nitro-app` (main serverside app)